-The B.C. government is getting into the online dispute resolution business.
-It unveiled plans to take small civil claims and condominium disputes out of the courts and put them online.
+The B.C. government is still pursuing its online arbitration and online dispute resolution initiative.
+It unveiled plans almost two years ago to take small civil claims and condominium disputes out of the courts and put them online.
 The B.C. government is putting a task force together to bring this initiative to fruition.

 With the Civil Resolution Tribunal Act, the B.C.
 Ministry of Justice is predicting a 60-day dispute resolution process, compared with the 12 to 18 months it can currently take for cases to wind their way through the province’s Small Claims Court.
 The tribunal will be available for disputes worth up to $25,000 where both parties agree to participate.
 However, it will be mandatory in certain types of property disputes involving condominiums.